openSUSE/news-o-o/_posts/2007-08-02-opensuse-103-alpha-7-has-been-released.markdown

 ---
 author: News Team
+comments: true
 date: 2007-08-02 17:33:33+00:00
 layout: post
 link: https://news.opensuse.org/2007/08/02/opensuse-103-alpha-7-has-been-released/
+slug: opensuse-103-alpha-7-has-been-released
-title: "openSUSE 10.3 Alpha 7 Has Been Released"
+title: openSUSE 10.3 Alpha 7 Has Been Released
+wordpress_id: 78
 categories:
 - Announcements
 - Distribution
 ---

 The openSUSE Team is proud to announce the release of openSUSE 10.3 Alpha 7.
 Though this release should not be used on any production machines, everyone can help shape this release by testing out installations and much more.
 For more information on the release schedule, take a look at the [Roadmap](http://en.opensuse.org/Roadmap).

 <!-- more -->